jhwist/octopress/source/_posts/2013-09-18-a-borkum-runaround.markdown

 {% imgcap http://assets.runbikeco.de/borkum-from-south.png  The end is nigh... %}

-Finishing my second higher effort section right after(!) coming down from that dike I turned towards the town "Borkum" and meandered through small streets, passing the old lighthouse, a very old graveyard and this particularly interesting fence:
+Finishing my second higher effort section right after(!) coming down from that dike I turned towards the town *Borkum* and meandered through small streets, passing the old lighthouse, a very old graveyard and this particularly interesting fence:

 {% imgcap http://assets.runbikeco.de/borkum-whale-fence.png %}

-It's not immediately obvious, but the house that belongs to this fence was inhabited by a whaler (way back when whaling was still allowed and pretty common in that area).
+It's not immediately obvious, but the house that this fence belongs to was inhabited by a whaler (way back when whaling was still allowed and pretty common in that area).
 Once you strip a whale of all the meat and edible stuff you are left with a bunch of bones.
-So that whaler used the jaw-bones of whales to build the fence.
+So the whaler used the jaw-bones of whales to build the fence.
+Pretty sturdy it seems.

+{% imgcap http://assets.runbikeco.de/borkum-train.png No, not an actual Café on board %}

 As mentioned, Borkum has exactly one rail track with a train that goes out and back between downtown and the harbour a couple of times a day.
 On this Sunday morning the train was waiting for the first passengers to board.

-{% imgcap http://assets.runbikeco.de/borkum-train.png No, not an actual Café on board %}

-{% img left http://assets.runbikeco.de/borkum-lighthouse.png Lighthouse %} Taking a turn
+{% img right http://assets.runbikeco.de/borkum-lighthouse.png Lighthouse %} Of
+course I wanted to get a good look at the waterfront on the other side of the island, so I took a turn around the new lighthouse, which itself is quite impressive.
+We would actually climb all the way up there a couple of days later, enjoying(?)
+391 stairs to the top.
+But the view, as you can imagine, was well worth it.

-around the new lighthouse I started my cool-down along the waterfront, where I finally got to see other people again, mostly other runners but also many locals walking their dogs.
+I started my cool-down along the waterfront, where I finally got to see other people again, mostly other runners but also many locals walking their dogs.
 Still, the beach and the beach chairs were pretty empty at 8.30am.
 Believe me, though, it would get busy as the day went on.

 {% img http://assets.runbikeco.de/borkum-beach.png Borkum Beach %}

+Turning away from the waterfront again I had little over a kilometer to come back to the camp ground, finishing the run with 19.1km in 1h47m.
+My plan to be back in time for a family breakfast worked out pretty nicely, so no family vacation time was lost and we enjoyed a beautiful albeit windy day on the island.
+{% img right http://assets.runbikeco.de/borkum-map.png The Map %}
+{% imgcap http://assets.runbikeco.de/borkum-sun-progression.png Before and After %}

+> With that, thanks for reading.
+I'll keep an eye out for other possible
+> runarounds, ideally spotting sheep on the way.

 {% footnotes %}